robweber/mario-kart-tournament/README.md

 ## Mario Kart Tournament

 This is a simple web app that allows for the administration of a Mario Kart Tournament.
-The app consists of a page for end users to setup their driver and enter scores, a scoreboard to view the current racers and totals, and an admin page for administration.
+The app consists of a page for end users to setup their driver, a scoreboard to view the current racer with a bracket, plus an admin page for administration.

 ## Install